Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 - **Definition:** The slope gives the change in average $y$ per 1 unit increase in $x$ (**not for individuals and not a causal statement**)
 - **One Interpretation:** If we compare two groups of individuals with a 1 cm difference in the neck size (e.g., 38 cm and 39 cm OR 40 cm and 41 cm), then we'd expect the average chest sizes to be different by about 2.7 cm.
 - **Another Interpretation:** We'd expect the average chest size to increase by about 2.7 cm for each centimeter increase in neck size.
+- **A Third Interpretation:** We estimate that a one centimeter increase in neck size is associated with an increase, on average, of 2.7 cm in chest size.
-- **Discussion:** Note that both interpretations are not written about an individual because the least squares line (our fit model) is a description of the **general trend** in the population.
+- **Discussion:** Note that the interpretations are not written about an individual because the least squares line (our fit model) is a description of the **general trend** in the population.
 The slope describes the change in the average, not the change for one person.

 ### Least Squares Regression Line ($\hat{y} = \hat{\beta}_0 + \hat{\beta}_1x$)